About

 On this page you can find comments, pictures and links to some of the broadcasters who have used Playout over the past few years.

-Hastings Rock were the first station to use OAS Playout full time and have done so every year since 2002.
-In addition OAS are also responsible for their entire IT/computer organisation.
-Click one of the links below to read detailed information on how Playout has performed and evolved throughout each broadcast period.
+Hastings Rock were the first station to use OAS Playout full time and in addition OAS are also responsible for their entire IT/computer organisation.
+2022 marked 20 successful years of the station using OAS Playout, whilst 2023 marked the station's 30th broadcast.

 "Playout is user friendly and especially easy to see with large clear icons."